How to Test Claude Connectors: Unit Tests, Local Inspector, and CI/CD (April 2026)

 - run: pnpm exec playwright install --with-deps chromium

-Every push runs both test suites.
+Every push runs both unit and e2e tests.
 No Claude account, no API keys, no AI credits on your CI runners.
 If a tool handler breaks, a resource component crashes on empty data, or an annotation goes missing, the pipeline catches it.

 For a deeper look at CI/CD configuration, see the MCP App GitHub Actions guide.